alexsaalberg/fortress_engine/README.md

 ### Background Info

-Game of Stones uses the [ECS Programming Pattern](https://en.wikipedia.org/wiki/Entity%E2%80%93component%E2%80%93system) to define it's game objects.
+Fortress Engine of  uses the [ECS Programming Pattern](https://en.wikipedia.org/wiki/Entity%E2%80%93component%E2%80%93system) to define it's game objects.
 This pattern favors "composition over inheritence" and is generally used to combat the problems that game engines can have of using traditional object inheritance to define hundreds of different game objects with overlapping, but slightly differing, properties.

 ECS is used in game engines both because of the possible performance benefits due to better [data locality](http://gameprogrammingpatterns.com/data-locality.html), and because it can make a game engine simpler and more managable in a surprising number of ways.